 What is Calorie Deficit?
 How to lose weight without being hungry and lethargic?
 Today we are going to talk about the fundamental idea of losing weight.
-They say:

 Calorie Deficit is simply the number of calories you take in, minus the number of calories you burn.
 It is a state where you burn more calories than you consume.
 It forces your body to burn energy stored in fat causing weight loss.
 If you accumulate persistent calorie deficits day after day, you will lose weight.